-Diarrhoea in newborn farm animals, particularly calves under 30 days of age, is one of the most common disease complexes that the large-animal clinician encounters in practice.
-It is a significant cause of economic loss in cattle herds and continues to assume major importance as livestock production becomes more intensified.
-The effective treatment and control of herd epidemics of diarrhoea in calves can be frustrating and unreliable.
-Considerable progress has been made in the treatment of the effects of diarrhoea such as dehydration and acidosis but less so in the control of these disease complexes [3].
-According to Questionnaire survey of dairy farms, the general evaluation of the housing condition was poor for 30% of the farms, 70% of the stall surfaces were clay and the hygiene level was poor in 80% of the farms.
-According to [13] findings, these factors increase the incidence of any disease, especially calf scour.
-Matching with [14] who found that diarrhoea is one of the most common diseases reported in calves up to three months old.
+Diarrhoea is one of the serious health problems in both man and animals and it occurs in all age groups, especially in the young.
+In new-born farm animals, diarrhoea is one of the most common disease complexes which the large animal clinicians always faced with in practice.
+It is a significant cause of economic loss especially in cattle herds and many assume even greater importance as livestock becomes more intensified[3].
+According Questionnaire survey of dairy farms, the general evaluation of the housing condition was poor for 30% of the farms, 70% of the stall surfaces were clay and the hygiene level was poor in 80% of the farms.
+According to [13] findings, these factors increase the incidence of any disease, especially calf scour.Matching with [14] who found that diarrhoea is one of the most common diseases reported in calves up to three months old.
 The present survey results proved that the main health problem in calves was calf diarrhoea (100%).
 In the present survey's results concerning calf diarrhoea, all owners considered that the two first weeks of calf's age are the most hazardous and the risk decreases with old ages, and this in accord with the findings of [15].
-According to owners' records, there were high mortality rates due to calf diarrhoea and in support of [14] who estimated that 75% of early calf mortality in dairy farms is caused by acute diarrhoea in the preweaning period.
-The analysis of the data on treatments adapted to the affected calves in the areas of the study showed different drugs with different percentages of adoption: Septrin (80%), Sulphonamides and Enrofloxacin (50%) and fluid therapy.
-These treatment strategies were also recommended by [13] with different routes of administration of drugs.
+According to owners' records, there were high mortality rates due to calf diarrhoea and in support of [14] who estimated that 75% of early calf mortality in dairy farms is caused by acute diarrhoea in the pre-weaning period.
+The analysis of the data on treatments adapted to the affected calves in the areas of the study showed different drugs with different percentages of adoption: Septrin(80%), Sulphonamides and Enrofloxacin(50%) and fluid therapy.
+These treatment strategies were also recommended by [3] with different routes of administration of drugs.
 The same author also mentioned that, diarrhoeic calves are commonly treated with oral fluids and electrolytes and left with the cow.
 However, it is a common practice to reduce the milk intake of diarrhoeic hand-fed dairy calves for up to 24 hours or until there is clinical evidence of improvement.
 In this study the prevalence of calf diarrhea in Bahri Locality was 9.4%.
 Higher prevalence rate (19.1%) was recorded by [6] in Khartoum State.
 [16] reported the prevalence rate of 17% among calves in El Bagair area In Khartoum Locality due to diarrhoea.
 [3] mentioned that the prevalence of calf diarrhea may reach 75%.

-Out of 60 diarrhoeic samples obtained from dairy farms in Bahri Locality a total of 96 bacterial isolates were obtained.
-The identified bacteria were: 48 Escherichia coli (50.0%), 16 Pseudomonas aerogenosa (16.6%), 10 Proteus mirabilis (10.4%), 8 Staphylococcus aureus (8.3%), 6 Klebsiella pneumoniae (6.3%), 4 Salmonella spp., (4.2%), 2 Staphylococcus epidermidis (2.1%) and 2 Bacillus subtilis (2.1%).
-[6] isolated Escherichia coli (76.0%), Klebsiella pneumoniae (6.4%), and Proteus mirabilis (8.8%) from diarrhoeic calves in Khartoum State.
+Out of 60diarrhoeic samples obtained from dairy farms in Bahri Locality a total of 96 bacterial isolates were obtained.
+The identified bacteria were: 48 Escherichia coli (50.0%), 16 Pseudomonas aerogenosa (16.6%), 10 Proteus mirabilis (10.4%), 8 Staphylococcus aureus (8.3%), 6 Klebsiellapneumoniae (6.3%), 4 Salmonella spp., (4.2%), 2 Staphylococcus epidermidis (2.1%) and Bacillus (2.1%).subtilis [6] isolated Escherichia coli Klebsiellapneumoniae (6.4%), and Proteus mirabilis (8.8%) from diarrhoeic calves in Khartoum State.
 In some cases more than one isolate was recovered from the same sample.
 In this study Gram negative bacteria represented the higher percentage (87.5%) compared to Gram positive bacteria.
 E. coli was the dominant bacteria.
 [6] found that the Gram-negative bacteria were the most prevalent bacteria among bacteria isolated from diarrhoeic calves in Khartoum State.
 This result is also similar to that reported by [1].
-In this study we found that E. coli represented the predominant bacterial spp. among Gramnegative aerobes.
+In this study we found that E. coli represented the predominant bacterial spp. among Gram-negative aerobes.
 The result is similar to that found by [6][17][13][5][4][18][19][20].